Eviber/youva.fr/index.md

 <br />

 You're seeing here the portfolio of Youva Gaudé, programming student and game developer.
-I live in Paris where I'm studying at [42](https://www.42.fr/), a unique school that put a great emphasis on autonomy and teamwork.
+I live in Paris where I'm studying at [42](https://www.42.fr/), a unique school that puts a great emphasis on autonomy and teamwork.
 I love creating stuff, whether it is via programming, music or game design.

-You can take a look at my résumé [here](https://github.com/Eviber/resume/raw/master/resume_youva_gaude.pdf) and you will find some of the projects I worked on below.
-If anything catches your eye, don't hesitate to [contact me](mailto:ygaude@student.42.fr).
+You can take a look at my résumé [here](http://youva.fr/resume_youva_gaude.pdf) and you will find some of the projects I worked on below.
+If anything catches your eye, don't hesitate to [contact me](mailto:contact@youva.fr).

 <br />